Performance Breakdown

 2-in-1 Versatility

-One underrated benefit of the Lift-Away feature is the option to clean above floors like a canister vacuum.
+One underrated benefit of the Lift-Away feature is the option to clean above floors, similar to a canister vacuum.

-It comes with three extra tools, similar to the Vertex Pro cordless.
+It comes with three additional tools, similar to those found on the Vertex Pro cordless.

 However, these tools don’t have a locking mechanism and only rely on friction, so it’s not as secure.

-Another downside is the lack of a motorized turbo brush, hampering its efficiency and ability to clean hair on fabric upholstery – another FYI.
+Another downside is the lack of a motorized turbo brush, which hampers its efficiency and ability to clean hair from fabric upholstery – another FYI.

 How long will the Shark Vertex Pro Powered Lift-Away run?

-The larger battery helps this product run further than the ION P50 – close to 20 minutes more with the Duo Clean nozzle.
+The larger battery enables this product to run for longer than the ION P50, with an additional 20 minutes of runtime using the Duo Clean nozzle.

-I tested it by running it from the full charge to empty at every setting in the hard floor and carpet settings – check the results below.
+I tested it by running it from a full charge to empty at every setting in the hard floor and carpet settings – check the results below.

 Hard Floor Mode